danielchangNYC/coursera-princeton-algorithms/week-3/notes.md

-# Week 3: Merge sort and Quick sort
+# Week 3: Merge sort, Quick sort, and Selection

+POSSIBLE GENERALIZATIONS:
+- Smaller sets of data: use insertion sort (10 or less)
+- Lots of dups and don't care about memory?
+Use merge sort
+- Else use Quick sort (make sure to shuffle!)

 ## Merge Sort